 British Freemasonry 1717–1813

 Finding the Mark

 Other Research Sources

-One of the best entry points for masonic research is the Resources & Information page at the The Library and Museum of Freemasonry at Great Queen Street, London.
-A short list of other Masonic Libraries and sources of information is available here.
+One of the best entry points for masonic research is the Resources & Information page at the Museum of Freemasonry at Great Queen Street, London.
+A short summary of other Masonic Libraries and information sources is available here.

-If you have specific research enquiries, please email the team at the Library and Museum of Freemasonry at Freemasons’ Hall mentioning that you are a member of the Correspondence Circle.
-The email address for all research queries is: email@example.com.
+If you have specific research enquiries, please email the team at the Library and Museum of Freemasonry at Freemasons’ Hall mentioning that you are a member of the Correspondence Circle: email@example.com.

 Join or Renew your Membership of Q.C.C.C.Join or renew

 Payment to Dine